maspmaiphuong/CleanupOperation/README.md

 # CleanupOperation
-A minigame about washing dishes.
+A minigame about washing dishes, code for a custom project for an university course.

 ### Description
 Cleanup Operation is a short minigame about washing dishes.